isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-07-04-post-LSB Notice: Written Examination for Cadastral Law to be held on 10 October 2022 (Monday).md

 3\.
 E-payment (Bank Transfer via internet Banking or ATM)<br>
 - Transfer the amount to LSB corporate account number **UOB 201-319-249-0**<br>
-- Attach the proof of the bank transfer transaction record/receipt in the online application form. <br>
+- Attach the proof of the bank transfer transaction record/receipt in the online application form <br>

 4\.
 PayNow<br>
 - You can make PayNow payments to LSB through UEN number **T08GB0026H** or scan the QR code below.<br>

-- Include your name for reference when making payment and attach the proof of payment in the online application form.<br>
+- Include your name for reference when making payment and attach the proof of payment in the online application form<br>

 **Deadline for submission**<br>

 5\.
 All completed applications and fees through the online application form must reach us by the closing date of **5 August 2022**.<br>

 6\.
-If you have questions pertaining to this Notice, please contact Ms Mitsy Ng at <mitsy_ng@sla.gov.sg><br>
+If you have questions pertaining to this Notice, please contact Ms Mitsy Ng at <mitsy_ng@sla.gov.sg>.<br>

 Regards<br>
 Derick Tan<br>